Pethei Peninsula with its precipitous western shore. Taltheilei Narrows and McLeod Bay in the distance.

 Wind is the master out on the Barren Lands.
 He dictates everything: who is traveling, when, into which direction - if at all.
 Commanding bugs, caribou and the weary canoeist.

-Under the strict supervision of the local warden.
+Under the watchful eye of the local warden.

 Late in the day with the ultra low light.